cquencial/meteor-bpmn-engine/README.md

 I have already created some packages for you that make use of this package's extended API:

-* jkuester:bpmn-instances - Automatically reveals which process instances are currently running and provide access to them.
+* cquencial:bpmn-instances - Automatically reveals which process instances are currently running and provide access to them.

-* jkuester:bpmn-persistence - Persisting the engine state into a Mongo document.
+* cquencial:bpmn-persistence - Persisting the engine state into a Mongo document.
 Restore your process at any time, rollback to any step.

-* jkuester:bpmn-history - Creating a full documentation about every step in your process execution.
+* cquencial:bpmn-history - Creating a full documentation about every step in your process execution.
 Set the level of documentation by your needs.

-* jkuester:bpmn-errors - Separate error log for all the bad things, that occurred during process execution.
+* cquencial:bpmn-errors - Separate error log for all the bad things, that occurred during process execution.